schapi-create/apidoc-rpc-uat/md_files/README.md

 Local user authentication or EWS(Centralized) user authentication is required based on Web Service settting.

 Token based user authentication is available to protect user password.
 Basic authentication is required to get a access token.

+For more information, please refer to Developer Guide > Authentication Guide in this document.